 Traditional surrogacy involves a surrogate conceiving with her own eggs, with sperm from an intended father or a donor.
 It is different from gestational surrogacy, where the surrogate becomes pregnant with an embryo created with an egg from the intended mother or an egg donor.
-Traditional surrogacy is legal in every state in Australia except the ACT, and there is no surrogacy legislation in the Northern Territory.
+Traditional surrogacy is legal in every state in Australia except the ACT.

 If you are new to surrogacy as an intended parent, you might like to start with this post.
 If you are a potential future surrogate, this post provides some information.